ARZZEZZAN/s21_stringLibrary/README.md

 It is necessary to implement the described [above](#stringh-functions) functions of the string.h library:
  - The library must be developed in C language of C11 standard using gcc compiler
- - The library's code and library itself must be located in the src folder
+ - The library's code, makefile and library itself must be located in the src folder on the develop branch
  - Make it as a static library (with the header file s21_string.h)
  - The library must be developed in accordance with the principles of structured programming, duplication in the code must be avoided
  - Prepare a full coverage of the library's functions by unit-tests using the Check library
+ - Test's code and the executable file must be located in the src folder or its any subfolder
  - Unit-tests must check the results of your implementation by comparing them with the implementation of the standard string.h library
  - Unit tests must cover at least 80% of each function (checked using gcov)
  - Provide a Makefile for building the library and tests (with the targets all, clean, test, s21_string.a, gcov_report)